City/County ADA officer

 I am finding this difficult.
 In the more rural counties of the South, you may have to instead consult with whoever works for the city that is the county seat.
 There are also local and regional disability advocacy groups that would be a better (and faster) resource.

-Southeast ADA Center that has listings for various states’ ADA centers and groups, including states outside the southeast area.
+Southeast ADA Center has listings for various states’ ADA centers and groups and offers classes and other resources for ADA education.
 The Southeast ADA Center is part of ADATA.
 Both resources would assist you in finding what you need to do locally about a denial of service or other issue regarding access with your Service Dog.

 Animal Control / Animal tag office